 As a secretary Vera assists and supports the Mennonite Seminary and the Amsterdam Center for Religion and Peace & Justice Studies in the broadest sense: Vera gives secretarial support to the board, staff, students and the Commission for postgraduate education, beside that Vera assists in activities of the Seminary and the Center.

+Maria is the student assistant for the ACRPJ.
 Maria is from Bogotá-Colombia, has a B.A. in Political Science, and a M.A.
 International Cooperation and Project Management for Development.
-Maria has nearly ten years of work experience with populations from varoius churches in Colombia in the process of political advocacy in peacebuilding issues.
-Some of the organizations where Maria has worked are: The Ecumenical Group of Women Peacebuilders (GemPaz); JUSTAPAZ-Mennonite Association for the Justice, Peace and Nonviolent Action; and Association Social Pact Colombia.
+Maria has worked for nearly ten years with various churches in Colombia for their political advocacy in peacebuilding issues.
+Some of the organizations where Maria has worked are: The Ecumenical Group of Women Peacebuilders (GemPaz); Mennonite Association for the Justice, Peace and Nonviolent Action (Justapaz); and Association Social Pact Colombia.

 Schuyler is from the United States, has a B.A. in Peace and Conflict Studies, and a M.A. in Theology and Religious Studies: Peace, Trauma, and Religion.